a-brugnoli/machine-learning-fields-physics/notes.md

 Training with no enough data.
 Then do more epochs.

 Split batch on multiple GPUs.
 Gradient descent has a sum: sum is commutative.
 Then one can achieve sublinear complexity via all-reduce ($\log p$ with $p$ number of GPUs).

+# SCIML persepectives on solving control problems

+Optimal control and RL:
+In discrete dynamical systems may be represeted by a Markov Decision Process

+In policy iterative we converge to the optimal value in finite steps.
+Many policy are explored.

+Hybrid way: value V and policy function are discovered at the same time.

+- HJB can have an infinity of generalized solution in continuous spaces of the state.
+- The value function is in general non-smooth.

+Viscosity solution is the tool to distinguish the value function from other solution of the HJB equation.

+We take smooth test functions that approximate from below and from above the (non-smooth) solution.
+The test functin touches the non-smooth solution at kinks.

+When HJB is discretized via finite difference we obtain a markov decision process that can be solved via dynamic programming.
+Same story for FEM.
+But the problem is the curse of dimensionality.

+Learning dynamical systems by using neural ODE with a bayesan touch to account for stocasticity.

+# Industrialized ML

+Use GP with kernel taking graphs (that described FEM meshes).

+Continuous Node attribute: nodes position.

+New graph: find an empirical law distribution from the Graph

+# Foundation model for PDEs

+Catch of classical numerical methods:
+- High cost;
+- many query problems: UQ, Design, Inverse problems.
+- Chaotic systems: different initial conditions produce widely different trajectories.

+Monte carlo can be used to generate useful statistics.

+Entire physics in any case is not known.
+But with still have data.

+Operator learning task: given a dsitribution of the data find the push-forward of the distribution through the solution operator.

+DNN: input and output are vectors:
+NO (neural operator): composition of hidden layer obtained via kernel integral operators.

+By itself NO cannot be implemented in a computer.
+Scalability is a problem.
+If for an axis one has $N$ points then an itegral operator is  of size $(N^d)^2$ where $\Omega \subset \mathbb{R}^d$.

+Translation invariance makes the integral operator into a convolution.
+For cartesian grids using FFT one scale with $N\log N$.

+New paradigm: local convolution but nonlocal activation.
+Local nonlinearities induce high frequency and ugly artifact.
+To avois this, the nonlinearity is made nnolocal.

+CNO (convolution neural operator) are structure preserving operators.
+Error remains low for different resolutions.

+Nonlinear Kernel: use attention to track iteraction between different points.
+Scales badly as for every point one check $N^2$ for every axis.

+One can use patching to reduce the complexity.

+Problem: collapse of the mean.

+What is meaninful in physics is statistical quantity of interest.

+Stocastic differential equation: allow to add noise in diffusion models.
+Reverse SDE denoises: the denoiser minimizes the level of noise.